Chicago police reveal how Smollett case was cracked

 Chicago's police chief said Thursday they were suspicious when “Empire” star Jussie Smollett first told detectives that two masked men taunted him with racist and homophobic slurs before beating him and looping a noose around his neck.

-“From the very beginning we had some questions about it,” Chicago Police Superintendent Eddie Johnson said during a news conference several hours after Smollett surrendered on a filing a false report charge.
+“From the very beginning we had some questions about it,” Chicago Police Superintendent Eddie Johnson said during a news conference several hours after Smollett surrendered on a charge of filing a false report.

 But as is their practice when confronted with a possible hate crime, Johnson said, “We were treating Smollett like a victim.”